 This one is a big one.
 No pun intended.

 Even large companies benefit from having outside help.
-From a start-up to an enterprise, a second set of eyes from subject matter experts like us will prove to be invaluable when it comes to improving your business functions, scaling, and providing an exceptional customer experience.
+From a start-up to an enterprise, the second set of eyes from subject matter experts like us will prove to be invaluable when it comes to improving your business functions, scaling, and providing an exceptional customer experience.

 4) We have certified business operations professionals working in our company.